EnzoBnl/enzobnl/spark.md

 InternalRow scan_row_0 = (InternalRow) scan_mutableStateArray_0[0].next();
 ```

 - It instanciates Java objects from the needed fields.
-There is no deserialization thanks to `UnsafeRow` in-place accessors implementation.
+There is no expensive deserialization thanks to `UnsafeRow` in-place accessors implementation.
 Here it gets pseudo:

 ```scala
 boolean scan_isNull_1 = scan_row_0.isNullAt(1);